 How much does your autobiography influence your fiction?

 ‘The short answer is that it’s all “real”.
 It came out of my head.
+Everything in there is real.
 Even the things invented and imagined.’
 Spying on Strange Men

 People ask if my characters are ‘me’.
 Of course they are!
 I’m Maria Money and Vivien Lash.
 I’m also Carole Morin.
 We’re not interchangeable.
 But who else would they be?